 The good thing about it is that it is temporary, and we can get the hairs back in the next couple of months.

-There is an exception if the surgery involves the hair follicles.
-Destroyed hair follicles will never grow again using non-surgical means.
+There is an exception if the surgery involves the hair follicles with increased blood flow.
+Destroyed hair follicle will never grow again using non-surgical means.
 It can only be fixed with hair transplants and other similar treatments.

-Is stress related to hair loss after surgery?
+Is stress after surgery related to hair loss?

 Surgery is an invasive process that leads to an increase in body stress hormones.

-It results in the increased consumption of essential nutrients in the wound healing process.
+It results in the increased consumption of essential nutrients in the wound-healing process of different vital organs.
 This process leads to a compromised supply of vitamins and minerals to the hair, and hair fall as a result.

 How medication affect hair loss after surgery?